facebookarchive/flashback/README.md

 pcap_converter is an experimental way to build a recorded ops file from a pcap of mongo traffic.

-*Note: 'update', 'remove' and 'getmore' operations are not yet supported by pcap_converter*
+*Note: 'getmore' operations are not yet supported by pcap_converter*

 ```sh
 $ go get github.com/ParsePlatform/flashback/cmd/pcap_converter